nuuuwan/news_lk3_data/README.md

 *2024-01-30 09:43:00* · [`adaderanalk`](https://www.adaderana.lk/news/96841/health-sector-workers-to-resort-to-another-strike) · `en`

-Health sector trade unions have decided to resort to another strike action starting February 01, if the government fails to address their issues.
+Health sector employees’ trade unions have decided to resort to another strike action starting February 01, if the government fails to address their issues.

 Although the President had promised to hold talks with them regarding the allowances, soon after returning from his recent official overseas tour, the health workers said they have yet to meet with the Head of State for discussions.

-Meanwhile, a series of protests are planned to be staged in front of hospitals in and around Colombo today.
+Meanwhile, a series of protests is planned to be staged in front of hospitals in and around Colombo today.

-◼️
+On January 08, the Cabinet of Ministers gave the approval to President Ranil Wickremesinghe’s proposal to double the DAT allowance paid to government doctors, raising it from Rs.
+35,000 to Rs.
+70,000.

+...

 [Data](articles/38c5efd7.json)